Clelo4/Note/Java.md

 long bytes = 0b11010010_01101001_10010100_10010010;
 ```

-## 5.5 Reference Data Types:
+## 5.5 Reference Data Types

-* strings
+- strings
-* arrays
+- arrays
-* objects
+- objects

 ## 5.6 Arrays

-* An array is a container object that holds a fixed number of values of a single type.
+- An array is a container object that holds a fixed number of values of a single type.
-* The length of an array is established when the array is created.
+- The length of an array is established when the array is created.
-* After creation, its length is fixed.
+- After creation, its length is fixed.

 ### Array Declaration

 An array declaration has two components: the array's **type** and the array's **name**.

 ```Java
 // declares an array of integers int[] anArray;
 ```

 **The size of the array is not part of its type (which is why the brackets are empty).**

 As with variables of other types, the declaration does not actually create an array; it simply tells the compiler that this variable will hold an array of the specified type.